CircuitVerse/Blog/content/posts/vaibhavupreti-gsoc23-final-report.md

 ### 4. Zero Downtime Deployment Pipeline with GitHub Actions and Kamal 🛠️

-Successfully setup a Continous Deployment Pipeline that deploys CircuitVerse Docker images to production using GitHub Actions and [kamal](https://kamal-deploy.org/) with zero downtime.
+Successfully set up a Continous Deployment Pipeline that deploys CircuitVerse Docker images to production using GitHub Actions and [kamal](https://kamal-deploy.org/) with zero downtime.

 Kamal uses the dynamic reverse-proxy Traefik to hold requests, while the new app container is started and the old one is stopped — working seamlessly across multiple hosts, using SSHKit to execute commands.
 Originally built for Rails apps, Kamal will work with any type of web app that can be containerized with Docker.